ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Multipath transport protocols permit more than one path to be differentiated and used by a single connection at the sender.
 A multipath sender can schedule which packets travel on which of its active paths.
 This enables a tradeoff in timeliness and reliability.
+There are various ways that multipath techniques can be used,

-One use is to provide fail-over from one path to another when the original path is no longer viable or to switch the traffic from one path to another when this is expected to improve performance (latency, throughput, reliability, cost).
+One example use is to provide fail-over from one path to another when the original path is no longer viable or to switch the traffic from one path to another when this is expected to improve performance (latency, throughput, reliability, cost).